 Dr Gloria S Wright PhD (The University of Sydney) is a highly respected educator, registered and experienced business skills coach, speaker and author of two books.

-When you experience Gloria, you’ll quickly see why busy parents find Gloria’s unique analytical and intuitive approach are immediately useful to you for rapid, lasting change and a happier more fulfilled life experience.
+When you experience Gloria, you’ll quickly see why her unique analytical and intuitive approach are immediately useful to you for rapid, lasting change and a happier more fulfilled life experience.

 What is she especially known for?

-As a child education expert, parent coach and teen/young adult careers coach, she is globally recognised for her work in removing the barriers of diagnostic labels and for her work in unlocking Multiple Intelligences (MI) so that parents and their children develop their own creativity.
+As a child education expert, parent coach and teen/young adult careers coach, she is globally recognised for her work in removing the barriers of diagnostic labels and for her work in unlocking Multiple Intelligences (MI) for happier, more productive lives.

-For Dr Gloria S Wright PhD, promoting parenting success and child education for happy, harmonious families is not just her profession, it is her life purpose.
+For Dr Gloria S Wright PhD, promoting success for children, teens and young adults for happy, harmonious lives is not just her profession, it is her life purpose.

 Notwithstanding that diagnoses and medication may be necessary for some serious problems, Gloria says: